 Travel and accommodation

 Public transport can continue to operate with strict health and safety requirements.
-Face coverings are not mandatory on public transport at Alert Level 1 but are encouraged, as a simple and important public health measure.

 Where ever you go keep track of where you've been and who you've seen.

 The Ministry of Health has created a tracing app — NZ COVID Tracer.
 The app helps you to create a digital diary of where you have been.

 - scan the official QR codes at businesses